Educator Astronaut Project

-The Educator Astronaut Project is a NASA program to educate students and spur excitement in science, technology, engineering, math, and space exploration.
+The Educator Astronaut Project is a NASA program to educate students and spur interest in science, technology, engineering, math, and space exploration.
 It is a successor to the Teacher in Space Project of the 1980s, which NASA cancelled after the death of teacher-astronaut Christa McAuliffe in the Space Shuttle Challenger disaster (STS-51-L) amid concerns about the risk of sending civilians into space.